 Fly to Chiang Mai on the Sunday the program starts or, if you want, you can fly a day or two before.
 You can fly directly into Chiang Mai on Korean Airlines or you can fly into Bangkok and then hop a quick one hour local connecting flight to Chiang Mai.

-We have a travel agent whom we work with named Christopher Wiengsukphaiboon.
-He is Thai but lives and works here in Chicago.
-He’s worked with people from our last three trips and he’s been very helpful.
+Our friend, Christopher Wiengsukphaiboon, a Thai travel agent based in Chicago, has helpfully assisted several of our trip participants.
 His number is 773-396-7046.
 You do not have to book with Christopher.
 It is just a suggestion as we have a good relationship with him and he takes care of our people.
 Blue Lotus does not financially benefit if you book with Christopher, he’s just a friend of the school.

 We have a Thailand Adventure Facebook page for those who are have applied for the trip (we will accept you into the group once you submit your application) and you can communicate with each other about your travel plans.
 You can also reach out to those who have been with us on the trip before and ask questions, get advice and more.